opensearch-project/documentation-website/_search-plugins/neural-search-tutorial.md

   ![Neural search at search time diagram]({{site.url}}{{site.baseurl}}/images/neural-search-query.png)

-- _Semantic search_: Employs neural search in order to determine the intention of the user's query in the search context and improve search relevance.
+- _Semantic search_: Employs neural search in order to determine the intention of the user's query in the search context, thereby improving search relevance.

 - _Hybrid search_: Combines semantic and keyword search to improve search relevance.